 When the box was presented it was interesting to observe people using it.
 The instructions were clear for some but for others, they seemed to want to use it to get to the end result as fast as possible.
 Meaning they skimmed the instructions, which I thought had been minimal anyway, and so usually at the scanning (step 2) a few people were so excited to get the secret out of the box that they forgot to remove their secret from it to scrunch it up and deposit it.

-I was on hand to tell them but I see that as a failure of the system in terms of them receiving the secret and that being viewed of the final step (which ultimately it is).
+I was able to tell them but I see that as a failure of the system in terms of them receiving the secret and that being viewed of the final step (which ultimately it is).

-Also on the day of the presentation when I set up the box, the code wasn’t working as I had intended and I wasn’t sure why so I had to amend the code to basically have it function on a basic level, which it did and it didn’t ultimately change the work other than I knew it didn’t have the same code on it that I had intended.
-In the Appendix is the code as was initially intended and then the code that ended up running on the day.
+Also on the day of the presentation when I set up the secret deposit box, the code wasn’t working as I had intended.
+I wasn’t sure why, so I had to amend the code to have it function on a basic level.
+This was fine and it didn’t ultimately change the work.
+However, I knew it didn’t have the same code on it that I had intended.

-This could take the form as an initial design had, where each section was in a “box” or outline so they had to acknowledge that it was a process.
-Also, some people found the flap for the secrets confusing in terms of which side to lift, or to slide the secret inside somehow.
-As well the scanning area, designed in the end to be like a punch card design I think was confusing for some and they had to be told to be sure to remove their secret paper.
+Some people found the flap for the secrets confusing.
+They didn’t know which side to lift or to slide the secret inside somehow.
+As well the scanning area, designed in the end to be like a punch card design, seemed confusing for some.
+They had to be told to be sure to remove their secret paper.
 I had wanted to have a shredder system but at that point, it had already become so complex that I had to decide to stop the project at a certain point.
 This would perhaps be an interesting idea to revisit with the shredder to actually then destroy their secrets.

-Overall the piece was a success due to the reactions of the people using it and seeing the nature of them wanting more made me satisfied that this was effectively the feelings machine that I sought to make initially.
+Overall the Secret Deposit Box was a success due to the reactions of the people using it.
+I observed them wanting more so I was satisfied that this was effectively the feelings machine that I set out to make.